A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Probabilistic IMU Motion Model

-Therefore, we addressed Problem~\ref{prob:imumm} using the proposed stochastic dynamical system that can serve as the transition equation $p(\bar{\boldsymbol x}_t|\bar{\boldsymbol x}_{t-1}, \boldsymbol u_{t-1})$.
+Therefore, we addressed Problem~\ref{prob:imumm} using the proposed stochastic dynamical system that can serve as the transition equation $p(\bar{\mathbf{x}}_t|\bar{\mathbf{x}}_{t-1}, \mathbf{u}_{t-1})$.
 The proposed transition equation enables PF algorithm to track the device trajectory by predicting its motion.
 To address Problem~\ref{prob:loc} and \ref{prob:slam}, we use the described Front-end and Back-end, respectively.
 We then integrate all modules into a unified closed-loop system (Figure~\ref{fig:system}).

-\begin{remark} Note that in the absence of a Back-end module, $\boldsymbol \theta_{a,t} = \boldsymbol 0$.
-Upon availability of the Back-end for online system calibration task, the proposed IMU motion model, and therefore the Front-end can benefit from it. \end{remark}
+\begin{remark} We note that upon availability of the Back-end for online system calibration task, the proposed IMU motion model, and therefore the Front-end can benefit from it.
+Consequently, the acceleration bias, $\boldsymbol \theta_{a,t}$, can be included in~\eqref{eq:gacc}, i.e., $\tilde{\mathbf{a}}_t = \hat{\mathbf{R}}_t (\mathbf{a}_t - \boldsymbol \theta_{a,t}) + \mathbf{g}$.
+However, as we will show later in the presented evaluations, the model at its basic form does not depend on this parameter to provide comparable results as it is used for the sampling purpose. \end{remark}